ramteke/recursed/src/main/java/AllPathsin2DArrayMatchingGivenPathSequence/README.md

 For this you need to trigger recursion outside, whenever a starting condition is met

 //Alternative to this problem would be to get max length of path with consecutive letters.
-That we can solve without addtional datastructure.